-Community gardens bring neighborhoods together - and provide fresh produce for those in need.
+gardens bring neighborhoods together - and provide for

 Gardeners rent space for a nominal fee and work together on community plots that provide produce for donation.